-How Can You Build A Better Culture in Your Manufacturing Facility?
+How Can You Build a Better Culture in Your Manufacturing Facility?

-According to Gallup, a research-based consulting company, manufacturing workers are the least engaged in their work.
-Can we create a better culture?
-Read more!
+According to Gallup, manufacturing workers are least engaged in their work compared to other industries.
+Read more about creating an engaged company culture!

-AUSTIN, TEXAS, USA, March 15, 2018 /EINPresswire.com/ -- Looking for ways to jump-start your manufacturing facility to make it more innovative and competitive?
+AUSTIN, TEXAS, UNITED STATES, November 27, 2018 / EINPresswire.com/ -- Looking for ways to jump-start your manufacturing facility to make it more innovative and competitive?
 Process improvement alone is not enough.
 The key lies in creating a manufacturing company culture that's engaged, empowered, and ready to take on the world - to win.

-At a time when American manufacturing is poised to make a major comeback, there remains a sticking point - a looming labor shortage as many highpaid, high-tech manufacturing jobs go unfilled.
+At a time when American manufacturing is poised to make a major comeback, there remains a sticking point - a looming labor shortage as many high-paid, high-tech manufacturing jobs go unfilled.
 We've written previously about the challenges manufacturing companies face in attracting the next generation of workers.
 In the article, we touched on the importance of improving STEM training as well as the need to create deeper ties between industry and the pool of potential workers through apprenticeship programs.